 +358 50 550 2324

-Ilkka Santti is a Partner at Armada Mezzanine.
-Prior to Armada Mezzanine, Ilkka worked for seven years at Eqvitec Partners, most recently as an Investment Director focusing on mezzanine investments.
+Ilkka Santti is a joint Managing Partner at Armada.
+Prior to founding Armada in 2010, Ilkka worked for seven years at Armada’s predecessor Eqvitec Partners, most recently as an Investment Director focusing on mezzanine investments.
 In addition, Ilkka has experience in investment banking and equity research.
 He holds a M.Sc (Econ) degree in Finance from the Helsinki School of Economics and has an MBA degree from the United States.

 +358 20 775 6582